hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-glassfish-remote.md

-# Add Glassfish Remote Container Adapter
+# Glassfish Remote Container Adapter

 Assume there is a running Glassfish server.
 In this case, the Glassfish Remote Container Adapter connects to the Glassfish server by deployment client APIs.